Biodiversity should be on the agenda of local councils

 Albertans need to start seeing biodiversity as a local priority, University of Alberta researchers say.

-In a new report commissioned by the Alberta Real Estate Foundation, associate professor of law Cameron Jefferies and Erin Sawyer, a research assistant with the Alberta Land Institute, argue that growing global concerns about habitat and biodiversity loss need to filter down to the level where Alberta’s municipalities and citizens can play a pivotal role in making the connections between neighbourhoods, communities and nature.
+In a new report supported by the Alberta Real Estate Foundation, associate professor of law Cameron Jefferies and Erin Sawyer, a research assistant with the Alberta Land Institute, argue that growing global concerns about habitat and biodiversity loss need to filter down to the level where Alberta’s municipalities and citizens can play a pivotal role in making the connections between neighbourhoods, communities and nature.

 “We should be thinking about our municipal environments as part of the ecosystem,” said Jefferies, who specializes in environmental law.
 “Infrastructure isn’t just the built environment, it’s also the tree canopy and the water system.”